 From 1961 to 1965, Cuba supported Algeria.

-In 1965, Eloy Gutiérrez Menoyo entered Cuba and was captured.
+In 1965, Eloy Gutiérrez Menoyo entered Cuba and was captured, but Alpha 66 continued its raids under new leadership.

 In 1966, Cuban aid also reached the African Party for the Independence of Guinea and Cape Verde.

-Starting in 1968, a campaign titled the "revolutionary offensive" was initiated to nationalize all remaining private small businesses.
+Starting in 1968, a campaign titled the "revolutionary offensive" was initiated to nationalize all remaining private small businesses, totaling about 58,000 small enterprises, to spur industrialization and focus on sugar production with a harvest deadline by 1970.

 In November 1969, the Portuguese captured Cuban Captain Pedro Rodriguez Peralta.

-In 1970, Fidel Castro admitted the failures of economic policies during a speech.
+In 1970, Fidel Castro admitted the failures of economic policies in a speech.

 In 1972, a major Cuban military mission consisting of tank, air, and artillery specialists was dispatched to South Yemen.